Harrowing Videos Show The Moments An Earthquake Struck Mexico

 It was a scene similar to ones that played out across the city and the central part of the country on Tuesday as the 7.1 magnitude earthquake toppled buildings and killed hundreds.

-In another video shared by the newspaper Reforma, a building on the Monterrey Institute of Technology and Higher Education campus― where four people were killed― crumbles like paper.
+In another video shared by the newspaper Reforma, a building on the Mexico City campus of the Monterrey Institute of Technology and Higher Education― where four people were killed― crumbles like paper.

 Another video posted by Milenio shows an unidentified Mexico City building plummeting to the ground.